 into realism at the macro level of system level patterns.

 “Kaiser (1979) comments that individual-based modelling 'is naive in the sense that it directly relies on observed data and interrelations' (p.134).
 This naivety bears the risk that modelling is no longer regarded as a mental activity, but as something that is done by the model entities themselves: simply cram everything you know into a model and the answers to the question at hand will emerge via self-organisation.
 But this never happens.”
 (Grimm 1999, §4.1)

-This tends to manifest itself in the choice of validation conducted (or, rather,
+- This tends to manifest itself in the choice of validation

 - premature inference that a theoretical model can also act as a descriptive model (Theoretical – Descriptive dimension);

 - an uncritical choice of the physical individual as the only correct aggregation level for the model (Simplifying Refinement – Additive Refinement dimension).

 - The essential distinction here is how much of the model's

 design should be based

 on hard, empirical data, as opposed to a priori assumptions— what